-After the election on Monday, with 97.5% of the votes counted, Labour and four other centre-left parties could swing to a combined majority of 100 seats, up from 81 currently.
+After the election on Monday, Labour and four other centre-left parties could swing to a combined majority of 100 seats, up from 81 currently.
 A minimum of 85 seats is required to win a majority in the 169-seat parliament.

 According to Euractiv.com, ruling in a minority could also be an option for Labour.